 Once a manufacturer combines an air fryer with an instant pot, it will be the stupidest appliance ever, but it will also sell like crazy.
 In the meantime, the kinds of foods each makes should serve as a guide for which is better for your situation.
-But, here’s a little category-by-category general breakdown of how the most popular instant pots compare to the most popular air fryers.
+But, here’s a little category-by-category breakdown of how the most popular instant pots and air fryers compare to each other.

 Versatility Winner: Instant Pots

-Sure, air fryers are better than instant pots at making “fried” foods, but that’s about the only thing they can do that instant pots cannot.
+Another difference between instant pots and air fryers is their ability to make “fried” foods.
+Air fryers can do it, but that’s about the only thing they can do that instant pots cannot.
 On the other hand, a good electric pressure cooker will make yogurt, rice, cheesecake, soups, and so on.